btminzon/bandcombination/README.md

-This script is intended to parse UE Capability Information message, from both Wireshark and Qualcomm format.
+This script is intended to parse UE Capability Information message, from Wireshark,  Qualcomm and Infovista's TEMS format.

 It will extract some information and show an Excel table in a friendly format.